Bram1903/TotemGuard/README.md

-# TotemGuardV2
+# TotemGuard

-**TotemGuardV2** is a plugin specifically designed to detect players using the 'AutoTotem' hack.
+**TotemGuard** is a plugin specifically designed to detect players using the 'AutoTotem' hack.
 Developed by Asleepp & OutDev, this plugin ensures fair play on your server by checking for unauthorized totem usage.

 ## Features